rakesh-budde/interview-prep/linux/interview-questions.md

-Q) Explain the boot process in linux?
+## Q) Explain the boot process in linux?

-Ans:
-The boot process of Red Hat Enterprise Linux (RHEL) 8 involves several stages.
+**Ans**: The boot process of Red Hat Enterprise Linux (RHEL) 8 involves several stages.
 Here’s a detailed explanation of each stage:

 ### 1. BIOS/UEFI
 - **BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface)**: When the computer is powered on, the BIOS or UEFI firmware initializes the hardware components and performs a Power-On Self Test (POST).
 It then searches for a bootable device (like a hard drive, CD/DVD, or USB drive).